MCAS and POTS: Undertanding the connection

 Why do MCAS and POTS often coexist?

-Scientists are still learning why MCAS and POTS sometimes occur together.
-The exact cause isn’t clear, but several ideas may help explain the overlap.
+Experts are still studying both conditions to understand why they sometimes occur together.
+The exact cause isn’t clear, but several ideas may help to explain the overlap.

 Immune system activation